Out & About

 The musicians of the quintets are some of the finest musicians in the area, performing and teaching regularly throughout the community.
 For individual biographies, please visit the Musicians page.

-For additional information about scheduling an ensemble at your organization or event, please contact Community Engagement & Education Manager Staci Spring.
+For additional information about scheduling an ensemble at your organization or event, please contact Community Engagement & Education Manager Amy Morgan.

 Sensory Friendly Concerts & Resources

 Join us this season for one of our sensory friendly concerts!
 Our sensory friendly concerts feature performances by our String or Wind Ensembles in a space that allows for movement, interaction, or easy listening.
 Attendees are invited to sit close to the performers, but quiet rooms are provided for attendees who need a break from the stimulation.
 All performances and activities are free for children and adults, but pre-registration is appreciated.
-Doors open and pre-concert activities begin at 10:30am.
+Doors open and pre-concert activities begin 30 minutes prior to the performance.
 Scarves, props, and other manipulatives will be on hand, but please bring any you prefer to use.

 Check back for concert themes and locations.